mihir224/youtube-clone/README.md

    `git clone https://github.com/mihir224/youtube-clone`

-2. Run

-   `npm install`
+2. Run `npm install` to install all of the necessary package

-3. Update your mongoDB credentials in the env file
+3. Create a .env file in the project directory to store your mongoDB credentials

-4. Then, in both the client and server directories, run separately:
+5. Then, in both the client and server directories, run `npm start` separately.

-   `npm start`

-the project should now be accessible at `localhost:3000`
+6. The project should now be accessible at `localhost:3000`